ollewelin/Nerual_Netwok_CPP/README.md

     Epoch ----250
     input node --- [0] = 0.0845584

+ Note that correct_ratio = 99.94 is overfitting on only training dataset.
+ Next version will stop before overfitting use verify dataset to stop training.

  ## Examples of diffrent input / output skip connections of a mid block.

  Note that this is only illustation of `fc_nn_mid_block`